 Your surgeon may have additional instructions for you to follow upon discharge.
-You can record them here, and on the next pages as a reminder.
-This is also a good place to make notes about questions you may have related to your discharge.
+You can record the and on the next pages as a reminder.
+This is also a good place to make notes about questions you may have additional instructions for you to follow upon discharge.
+You can record the related to your discharge.

+V. DISCHARGE INSTRUCTIONS

-v. discharge instructions Specific Instructions & Notes
+Specific Instructions & Notes

+Specific matractions & Notes